Lab Members | Lab Photos

 Jeremy Wolfe

 Jeremy Wolfe is the head of the lab.
-He is Professor of Ophthalmology and Professor of Radiology at Harvard Medical School.
+He is Professor of Ophthalmology and of Radiology at Harvard Medical School.
 Wolfe received an AB in Psychology in 1977 from Princeton and his PhD in Psychology in 1981 from MIT under the supervision of Richard Held.
 His research focuses on visual search and visual attention with a particular interest in socially important search tasks in areas such as medical image perception (e.g. cancer screening), security (e.g. baggage screening), and intelligence.
 He taught Intro.
 Psychology and other courses for 25 years, mostly at MIT.
 Wolfe is an elected member of the American Academy of Arts and Sciences and a Fellow of AAAS, APA (Div 1, 3, & 6), and APS.
 He has been President of the Federation of Associations in Behavioral and Brain Sciences (FABBS), President of the Eastern Psychological Association, Chair of the Board of the Psychonomic Society and a member of the Board of the Vision Sciences Society.
 He was the founding Editor-in-Chief of Cognitive Research: Principles and Implications (CRPI) and was Editor of Attention, Perception, and Psychophysics.
-Wolfe also serves on the Oversight Committee of the North American Board of the Union for Reform Judaism.
+Wolfe also serves on the North American Board of the Union for Reform Judaism.
 He is married to Julie Sandell; Provost of Suffolk University in Boston (Information accurate in March, 2022).
+They have three sons: Ben, Philip, and Simon.
+Wolfe’s office contains more stuffed animals than one would expect in the office of a grown man.

 Click HERE for Dr. Wolfe's CV (2022).